BDC Hamburger Icon

 TipBottom line

 When networking, listen more than you talk.
-People appreciate those who are actively interested in what they have to say.
+People appreciate when others are actively interested in what they have to say.
 You may even learn something valuable.

 7. Form community partnerships.